-Clause Action Status 21.06-1 Application of zones and overlays Applying the Environmental Significance Overlay for the northern hills area including criteria in relation to the character and constraints of the area.
-Completed Applying the Significant Landscape Overlay to control specific aspects of design in sensitive areas.
-Ongoing as part of the PSP, Structure Plan and Township Strategy process, and therefore can be deleted from the MSS Applying the Design and Development Overlay to low density residential development and the hills townships.
-Ongoing as part of the Township Strategy process, and therefore can be deleted from the MSS Applying the Development Plan Overlay where appropriate for newly developing areas to ensure appropriate design principles are implemented.
+Current MSS Action No. Clause Action Status Response 119 Application of zones and overlays Applying the Environmental Significance Overlay for the northern hills area including criteria in relation to the character and constraints of the area.
+Completed Remove 120 to control specific aspects of design in Ongoing as part of the PSP, Structure Plan and Township Strategy process, and therefore can be deleted from the MSS Remove 121 Applying the Design and Development Overlay to low density residential development and the hills townships.
+Ongoing as part of the Township Strategy process, and therefore can be deleted from the MSS Remove

+Current MSS Action No. Clause Action Status Response 122 Applying the Development Plan Overlay where appropriate for newly developing areas to ensure appropriate design principles are implemented.
 This is addressed via other mechanisms in the PSPs and therefore is no longer required.
-Further strategic work Introducing appropriate mechanisms to implement the urban design principles outlined in the Urban Design Frameworks, Township Strategies, Precinct Structure Plans and Activity Centre Structure Plans including appropriate zones and/or overlay, for example the Significant Landscape Overlay and Design and Development Overlay.
-Ongoing Introduce mechanisms to implement principles relating to the following: • Advertising Signs • Building, Siting and Design Guidelines for Non Urban and Low Density • Residential Areas • Disability Access Design Policy Some of this is covered in this review already, some is covered through Township Strategies, and some is no longer required, therefore this can be deleted.

-Clause Action Status Design guidelines for industrial development 21.06-2 N/A N/A Application of zones and overlays Further strategic work Review and update the Safer Cardinia Shire Community Safety Plan 1999 No work has been undertaken - however this is not a planning action and therefore is not relevant, and should be deleted.
-21.06-3 Applying a Restructure Overlay to facilitate the restructuring of old and inappropriate subdivisions in areas within the hills Completed Application of zones and overlays townships and south of the Princes Highway from Garfield to Bunyip extending south to Iona.
-Further strategic work Removal of the Restructure Overlay where the restructuring of lots has been completed.
-Ongoing 21.06-4 N/A N/A Application of zones and overlays Further strategic work Introducing additional sites into the schedules to Clause 52.28-3 and 52.28-4 to prohibit the installation and use of gaming machines in designated strip shopping centres and free-standing shopping centres.
-Completed as part of Amendment C207 21.06-5 Applying appropriate zones and overlays to protect the preferred site for use as a general aviation airport including Land still to be identified
+Remove 123 Further strategic work Introducing appropriate mechanisms to implement the urban design principles outlined in the Urban Design Frameworks, Township Strategies, Precinct Structure Plans and Activity Centre Structure Plans including appropriate zones and/or overlay, for example the Significant Landscape Overlay and Design and Development Overlay.
+Ongoing Retain 124 Introduce mechanisms to implement principles relating to the following: Advertising Signs Building, Siting and Design Guidelines for Non Urban and Low Density Residential Areas Disability Access Design Policy Design guidelines for industrial development Some of this is covered in this review already, some is covered through Township Strategies, and some is no longer required, therefore this can be deleted.
+Remove Current MSS Action No. Clause Action Status Response --------------------------- --- --- --- ---------- 21.06-2 N/A N/A Application of zones and overlays 125 Further strategic work Review and update the Safer Cardinia Shire Community Safety Plan 1999 No work has been undertaken - however this is not a planning action and therefore is not relevant, and should be deleted.
+Remove 126 21.06-3 Application of zones and overlays Applying a Restructure Overlay to facilitate the restructuring of old and inappropriate subdivisions in areas within the hills townships and south of the Princes Highway from Garfield to Bunyip extending south to Iona.
+Remove 127 Further strategic work Removal of the Restructure Overlay where the restructuring of lots has been completed.
+Ongoing Retain 21.06-4 Application of zones and overlays N/A N/A 128 Further strategic work Introducing additional sites into the schedules to Clause 52.28-3 and 52.28-4 to prohibit the installation and use of gaming machines in designated strip shopping centres and free-standing Completed as part of Amendment C207 Remove

-Clause Action Status Application of zones and overlays planning protection for flight paths and noise contours in the proposed airport environs.
-Applying appropriate overlays to protect an alignment between the preferred site and the rail line at Clyde.
-Land still to be identified Further strategic work By 2021 the Department of Environment, Land, Water and Planning in partnership with the Department of Economic Development, Jobs, Transport and Resources and local government finalise a preferred site for a possible future airport should demand warrant this beyond 2030.
-Land still to be identified
+Current MSS Action No. Clause Action Status Response shopping centres.
+129 21.06-5 Application of zones and overlays Applying appropriate zones and overlays to protect the preferred site for use as a general aviation airport including planning protection for flight paths and noise contours in the proposed airport environs.
+Land still to be identified Retain 130 Applying appropriate overlays to protect an alignment between the preferred site and the rail line at Clyde.
+Land still to be identified Retain 131 Further strategic work By 2021 the Department of Environment, Land, Water and Planning in partnership with the Department of Economic Development, Jobs, Transport and Resources and local government finalise a preferred site for a possible future airport should demand warrant this beyond 2030.
+Land still to be identified Retain